-This 1,419-acre park, situated in the middle of the sandhills region, features a beautiful 30-acre lake surrounded by trails and picnic areas and a campground.
+This 1,419-acre park, situated in the middle of the sandhills region, features a beautiful 30-acre lake surrounded by trails, playgrounds, splash pad, dog-park, picnic areas and over 80 RV/tent site campground.

 The park's proximity to downtown Columbia and three major interstate highways attracts both local residents and travelers.

-Sesquicentennial is often the site of family reunions and group campouts.
+Sesquicentennial is often the site of family reunions and primitive group campouts.
+The Retreat Center is popular for various groups looking for meeting room and overnight facilities.
 Interpretive nature programs are a major attraction to the park.

 From I-20: Take exit 74.
 Turn left onto Hwy 1 (Two Notch Rd.), travel N 3 mi, park will be on the right.

 From I-77: Take exit 17.
 Go N. on Hwy 1 (Two Notch Rd.), for 2 mi.
 Park will be on the right. (turn left if traveling I-77 Southbound turn left onto Hwy 1; or turn right if traveling I-77 northbound)

 Tour and Programs Information: Sesquicentennial is a "DiscoverCarolina Site", which provides curriculum-based science education programs for South Carolina school children.